-One of the least understood components of the SDLC model is the Discovery phase.
-As is common with many concepts which are difficult to grasp, it is often cut, particularly by companies that are non-technologically oriented, and who wish to reduce the bottom line on a large project.
+One of the least understood phase of the digital application development process is the Discovery phase.
+As is common with many concepts which are difficult to grasp, it is often cut, particularly by companies that are non-technologically oriented but are in an Enterprise Digital Transformation journey.
+They tend to reduce the bottom line on a large project.
 Undermining the importance and details in this phase, many such companies will jump right to project planning and estimation phase with a vaguely defined Request for Proposal.

 A common pattern in such initiatives involve the following:

 - Too many stakeholders with ideas being passed around and noted down.

 - Lack of prioritization (“Everything is a priority”).

 - Lack of a clear product-market fit.

 - Urgency to go to market with “something”.

 - The belief that they already know what they want.
 Hence, no budget allocated for planning.

 - Belief that a single developer can build it in a week.

 They have a list of bells and whistles that they have seen on other sites, and just want a quote for the project.
 Many custom software development firms are willing to adapt to this.
 Give the customer what they want, right?
 And by doing this they can cut a significant amount of the early expense and enable them to underbid their competitors.
 It’s a win-win, right?
 The client gets what they asked for and the agency gets the contract.